logicblocks/salutem/docs/getting-started.md

 Check functions should also implement some form of timeout on calls that could block for a long time to prevent resource exhaustion.
 It may also make sense to implement some form of circuit breaker within the check function, potentially with exponential backoff.
-This is currently left up to the implementer of the check function but may be incorporated into `salutem` in the future.
+This is currently left to the user but may be incorporated into `salutem` in the future.

 ### Producing results

-You'll notice in the check functions defined [above](#check-functions), we used [[salutem.core/healthy]] and [[salutem.core/unhealthy]] to produce healthy and unhealthy results respectively.
+You'll notice in the check functions defined [above](#check-functions) that we used [[salutem.core/healthy]] and [[salutem.core/unhealthy]] to produce healthy and unhealthy results respectively.
 Whilst it is convenient to have these functions, there's nothing inherently special about the results generated, except that they have `:healthy` and `:unhealthy` statuses.
 Nothing in `salutem` depends on these statuses and in fact, any status can be used.

 If, for example, you need a status to represent that a dependency is in the process of starting up, you can create such a result using